Material Handling, Storage, Stacking, and Housekeeping

 Stable Storage and Stacking

-| Material | Storage Concern | Control |
+| Material | OSHA stacking rule (1926.250) | Control |

 |---|---|---|

-| Pipe or round stock | Rolling or shifting | Chock, cradle, rack, or band securely |
+| Pipe / round stock | Stable, blocked to prevent rolling | Chock, cradle, rack, or band securely |

 Housekeeping as a Safety Control

-Mechanical Handling and Forklift Interface
+Mechanical Handling and Exam Strategy

-Forklifts, telehandlers, loaders, and cranes used for material handling introduce struck-by, tip-over, and load-drop hazards.
-Loads should be secured and carried low when equipment type allows.
-Operators need visibility or spotter control, and workers should stay clear of forks, suspended material, and pinch points.
-Never allow workers to ride on forks, pallets, hooks, or loads unless an approved personnel platform and required controls are used.
+Forklifts, telehandlers, loaders, and material-handling cranes add struck-by, tip-over, and load-drop hazards.
+Carry loads low when the machine allows; provide operator visibility or spotter control; keep workers clear of forks, suspended material, and pinch points.
+Never let workers ride on forks, pallets, hooks, or loads unless an approved personnel platform and required controls are used.
+When unloading trucks, confirm the load has not shifted, open trailer doors cautiously, and release straps from a safe position.

 Which housekeeping condition creates the most immediate life-safety concern?

-Workers are unloading a flatbed, and the load appears shifted against the straps.
+Workers are unloading a flatbed and the load appears shifted against the straps.
 What is the best first action?